alexsimi/git-init-example1/Example.md

-This is content that is necessary for learning, I am adding another line for fun
+This is content that is necessary for learning, I am adding another line for fun, this the time to shine